falenn/k8sPlayground/devices/qat/README.md

 3. Fix certificate issuses related to self signed certs, so that connections are encrypted.
 4. Tuning nginx parameters.
 5. Tuning intel device files in /etc/
+6. Clean up Dockerfile
+7. Add qat driver build to docker file
+8. create a docker file based on wget and git
+9. Test pod iptables for forcing all traffic on a few ports
+10. Try building with a different (smaller size) base image

 Documentation
 https://01.org/sites/default/files/downloads/intelr-quickassist-technology/337020-001qatwcontaineranddocker.pdf